FermiParadox/subcritical_nuclear_reactor_neutron_flow/README.md

-# Subcritical reactor neutron flow
+# Subcritical nuclear reactor neutron flow

 Analysis of the experimental results of the neutron flow in a subcritical nuclear reactor.